wkeys-exe/Wbit/README.md

 ```
 mapping(address => uint) public balances;
 ```
-then we add the important functions which would allow us to change the supply of out tokens either by mint or burn
+then we add the important functions which would allow us to change the supply of out tokens either by mint or burn.

 Mint function
 ```